Rexburg, Idaho: Public schools

 Madison School District 321 is the school district for almost all of Rexburg, except for a few blocks.
 Those few blocks are in the Sugar-Salem Joint School District 322.

 The Madison school district supports six elementary schools; Adams, Burton, Hibbard, Kennedy, Lincoln, and South Fork.
 Madison Middle School follows the elementary school, serving grades 5–6.
 Madison Junior High School serves grades 7–9.
 The two high schools within the city limits are Central High and Madison High School.

+The Sugar-Salem district's comprehensive high school is Sugar-Salem High School in Sugar City.

 Higher education

 Rexburg is home to BYU-Idaho, a private institution operated by the LDS Church.
 The university began as a small high school-level academy in 1888 and was eventually established as Ricks College, in honor of Mormon pioneer and city founder, Thomas E. Ricks.
 On August 10, 2001, it officially became a four-year university and assumed the name BYU-Idaho.

 The Rexburg College of Massage Therapy (RCMT) is an accredited institution specializing in massage therapy, offering courses in anatomy, kinesiology, Swedish massage, prenatal massage, sports massage and therapy, and deep tissue massage.
 The college offers an eight-month program to prepare students to pass the exam to become a licensed massage therapist.
 Courses also help students learn to run a small business.

+College of Eastern Idaho includes this county in its catchment zone; however this county is not in its taxation zone.